Trump's positive Covid-19 test throws country into fresh upheaval - KESQ

 Only hours before announcing his diagnosis, Trump told a virtual audience the pandemic was nearing an end.

+Any attempt to shift attention away from the pandemic and Trump’s response — which has caused his poll numbers to plummet — now seems unlikely.

-Trump has repeatedly sought to downplay the pandemic — he told journalist Bob Woodward in February he “wanted to always play it down” — even as his administration’s own health experts pleaded with Americans to take the virus seriously.
+Trump has repeatedly sought to downplay the pandemic — he told journalist Bob Woodward in February he “wanted to always play it down” — contradicting his administration’s own health experts pleading with Americans to take the virus seriously.

 Even as some of his closest global allies, including Brazilian President Jair Bolsonaro and British Prime Minister Boris Johnson, came down with the disease, Trump continued to downplay it and shrug off the notion that he could contract it himself.

-He has worn a mask very infrequently, and at Tuesday night’s chaotic debate mocked his rival Joe Biden for wearing one so often.
+He has worn a mask very infrequently, and at Tuesday night’s chaotic debate, he mocked Biden for wearing one so often.
 Instead of heeding recommendations about social distancing, Trump has convened large campaign rallies where his supporters stand shoulder-to-shoulder, often without masks, to hear him speak.

 Since the spring, Trump has pressured governors to allow businesses to reopen and has recently pressed for schools to allow in-person learning.
 He has railed against restrictions on indoor churches and lambasted Democratic governors who continue to uphold rules against large gatherings.